-Studying your customers’ non-verbal cues are an interesting part of qualitative data analysis.
+Studying your customers’ non-verbal cues is an interesting part of qualitative data analysis.

 Keep in mind that qualitative research often gets a bad rep because people think it leads to biased responses.
 While it is possible that in interviews, participants may say what they think will please the researcher, observations can record their authentic, unfiltered reactions to a product or service.

-Of course, it is possible that when participants know they are being observed, they can alter their behavior, but it’s difficult to mask an intense feeling of excitement or disgust when you see something and are heavily impacted by it!
+Of course, it is possible that when participants know they are being observed, they can alter their behavior.
+Still, it’s difficult to mask an intense feeling of excitement or disgust when you see something and are heavily impacted by it!